1010101012101/backend_http/README.md

 - To exit from the EC2 terminal and go back to your own type "exit".
 ## NGINX
 For **nginx** look to this guide: http://nginx.org/en/docs/beginners_guide.html
+- nginx has one master process and several worker processes.
+The main purpose of the master process is to read and evaluate configuration, and maintain worker processes.
+Worker processes do actual processing of requests. nginx employs event-based model and OS-dependent mechanisms to efficiently distribute requests among worker processes.
+The number of worker processes is defined in the configuration file and may be fixed for a given configuration or automatically adjusted to the number of available CPU cores
 - To start nginx
 ``` nginx -s signal ```